isomerpages/moe-peihwasec/_ccas/Clubs & Societies/Pei Hwa Art Council (PHAC).md

 description: ""
 third_nav_title: Clubs & Societies
 ---
-<p style="font-size:14.5px; line-height:2;font-family:Open Sans;"><strong style="font-family:Open Sans;">Pei Hwa Art Council</strong>&nbsp;is a visual arts CCA which aims to provide students with opportunities to grow creatively.
+<p style="font-size:14.5px; line-height:2;font-family:Tahoma;"><strong style="font-family:Tahoma;">Pei Hwa Art Council</strong>&nbsp;is a visual arts CCA which aims to provide students with opportunities to grow creatively.
 Students are exposed to a mix of fine art and design skills such as drawing and painting, ceramics and digital art to allow them a hands-on at trying out different media.
 They are also given opportunities to showcase their strengths and talents by participating in various competitions and Values in Action in order to give back to the community.</p>

-<h4 style="color:#635f1a;font-weight:bold;font-family:Open Sans;">Student Outcomes</h4>
+<h4 style="color:#635f1a;font-weight:bold;font-family:Tahoma;">Student Outcomes</h4>
-<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">The CCA will enable our students to:</p>
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Tahoma;">The CCA will enable our students to:</p>
 <ul style="margin-top:-5px">
-	<li  style="font-size:14.5px; line-height:2;font-family:Open Sans;"> develop better observational and problem-solving skills</li>
+	<li  style="font-size:14.5px; line-height:2;font-family:Tahoma;"> develop better observational and problem-solving skills</li>
-	<li  style="font-size:14.5px; line-height:2;font-family:Open Sans;"> have greater awareness of the arts in order to increase appreciation and participation in the CCA and beyond</li>
+	<li  style="font-size:14.5px; line-height:2;font-family:Tahoma;"> have greater awareness of the arts in order to increase appreciation and participation in the CCA and beyond</li>
-	<li  style="font-size:14.5px; line-height:2;font-family:Open Sans;"> provide support to the school for school-wide events and in partnering with the community</li>
+	<li  style="font-size:14.5px; line-height:2;font-family:Tahoma;"> provide support to the school for school-wide events and in partnering with the community</li>
 </ul>

-<h4 style="color:#635f1a;font-weight:bold;font-family:Open Sans;">Achievements</h4>
+<h4 style="color:#635f1a;;">Achievements</h4>
 <table style="border-collapse: collapse;margin: 25px 0;font-family: sans-serif;box-shadow: 0 0 20px rgba(0, 0, 0, 0.15);" border="1">

 <thead style="background-color: #009879; font-weight: bold; font-size: 15.5px;">
 	<tr>
-			<td style="text-align:left;color:white;font-family:Open Sans;">Year of Competition</td>
+			<td style="text-align:left;color:white;font-family:Tahoma;">Year of Competition</td>
-			<td style="text-align:left;color:white;font-family:Open Sans;">Attainment</td>
+			<td style="text-align:left;color:white;font-family:Tahoma;">Attainment</td>
 		</tr>
 	</thead>

 <tbody>

 <tr>
-<td style="font-size:14.5px;"><strong style="font-family:Open Sans;">2021</strong></td>
+<td style="font-size:14.5px;"><strong style="font-family:Tahoma;">2021</strong></td>
-<td style="font-size:15px;"><strong style="font-family:Open Sans;">NKF Schools Postcard Design Contest</strong>
+<td style="font-size:15px;"><strong style="font-family:Tahoma;">NKF Schools Postcard Design Contest</strong>
 <br>
 <ul>
-<li style="font-size:14.5px;font-family:Open Sans;">Draw My Stamp Story’ Art Competition – Nahilus Ng received a Bronze prize for his mixed media illustration in ‘Draw My Stamp Story’ Art Competition.
+<li style="font-size:14.5px;font-family:Tahoma;">Draw My Stamp Story’ Art Competition – Nahilus Ng received a Bronze prize for his mixed media illustration in ‘Draw My Stamp Story’ Art Competition.
 The competition, organised by the Singapore Philatelic Museum required participants to use local stamps as a starting point to create an artwork.</li>
-	<li style="font-size:14.5px;font-family:Open Sans;">2021 ‘Feed My Trashemon’ – Nantres Ng’s design for ‘Feed My Trashemon’ was organised by Public Health Council (PHC) in collaboration with MOE’s CCE Branch secured 8th place in the Top 10 designs.
+	<li style="font-size:14.5px;font-family:Tahoma;">2021 ‘Feed My Trashemon’ – Nantres Ng’s design for ‘Feed My Trashemon’ was organised by Public Health Council (PHC) in collaboration with MOE’s CCE Branch secured 8th place in the Top 10 designs.
 The competition aimed at raising awareness on environmental issues.</li>
-	<li style="font-size:14.5px;font-family:Open Sans;"><a href="https://www.syf.gov.sg/art-exhibition/about-the-2022-art-exhibition">Singapore Youth Festival 2022 Art Exhibition: Artist and Sustainability</a> – Two of PHAC’s works were exhibited at this year’s ‘Artist and Sustainability’ SYF exhibition at the National Museum.
+	<li style="font-size:14.5px;font-family:Tahoma;"><a href="https://www.syf.gov.sg/art-exhibition/about-the-2022-art-exhibition">Singapore Youth Festival 2022 Art Exhibition: Artist and Sustainability</a> – Two of PHAC’s works were exhibited at this year’s ‘Artist and Sustainability’ SYF exhibition at the National Museum.
 The artworks are by Adlina Binte Mohammed Izad from the lower secondary category and Clara Lum, Chloe Liao and Tan Xiu Ru from the upper secondary.</li>
 	<div class="row" style="box-sizing: border-box;width:100%;">
 		<div class="column" style="box-sizing: border-box;  float: left; width: 50%; padding: 10px;">
   			<img src="/images/PHAC-202101.jpeg" style="width:100%; margin-top: 12px;">